 Without correct gain staging, we’re holding the mix back from sounding pretty much as good as it might be.
 This poses an issue later with regards to mastering, as we won’t be able to turn up a mix that’s already too loud or take away noise that’s already present.
-Moreover, a music that’s gain staged too loud tends to sound weak, skinny, flat, distorted, and usually unpleasant.
+Moreover, music that’s gain staged too loud tends to sound weak, skinny, flat, distorted, and usually unpleasant.
 Tread carefully.

 This lesson was one I discovered later in my profession and took me a while to completely understand.
 Looking back, strategic gain staging in a mix has taken me farther than compression and different processing.
-Mastering this a part of the process will enable you to achieve louder and cleaner mixes by yourself as well.
+Mastering this as part of the process will enable you to achieve louder and cleaner mixes by yourself as well.

 We may clearly go deeper and deeper—and longer and longer—into gain staging, however, this is sufficient to get you familiar with the topic.
 Plus, that list of considerations will certainly turn out to be useful

 So the next time you’re at a music meet-and-greet and fellow mixers sling around phrases like what is gain staging, noise-floor, and headroom, you’ll have a better thought of what they imply.
 After all, now that you know, you possibly can skip the party altogether and get back to what actually matters: a vibrant mix, one that you just control at each stage.
 The stage is now yours to gain!